 International Travel Study Courses

 The Arts Administration program is committed to exposing its students to the growing impact of globalization on the art world.
 As part of the curriculum, Arts Administration students (with the exception of international students) are required to take an International Travel Study Course.
 Using the resources of Boston University and its partnerships with other institutions abroad, recent courses have been offered in Barcelona, Spain; Dublin, Ireland; Brussels, Belgium; London, England; and Havana, Cuba.
 Arts in Barcelona will be offered in spring.
 Comparative Cultural Policy and Administration (Dublin/London) is offered in the summer.

 Students matriculating in the Arts Administration program are required to have some direct work experience in arts organizations prior to degree conferral.
-A minimum of 36 of the 40 required credits must be completed before the student undertakes the actual fieldwork, although the planning phase may begin earlier.
+Students must have completed 24 credits prior to taking AR803 Internship II and undertaking the actual fieldwork.
 The program maintains a formal relationship with a core group of potential host organizations that have been selected for their willingness to work with interns, although it is possible to intern with other organizations as well.
 The student is expected to complete a total of 150 hours of work with the host agency, generally within a single semester.